Ankush-0694/shopnox_repo_links/README.md

 ## Features and Functionalities

 **Customer Features**

-  - User Signup and Login
+  - User Signup and Login page
   - Products List on Homepage by category and subCategory
   - Add products to cart, update quantity of products in cart and clear cart.
   - Checkout single product.